NDCLab/template-tool/CONTRIBUTING.md

 Subsequently, branches follow this convention:

 `main`
-- No test features
-- 100% stable and usable by any lab members
+- 100% stable and usable by any lab members.
 - *No direct commits*

 `->dev`
-- Up to date development branch with properly tested/reviewed features
+- Up to date development branch with properly tested/reviewed features.
 - *No direct commits*

 `-->dev-feature-[featureName]`
-- Ongoing development and testing of feature to be pull requested into `dev`
+- Ongoing development and testing of feature to be pull requested into `dev`.
-- *No direct commits*

 `--->dev-feature-[featureName]-[yourName]`
-- *Only* branch available for personal development, must be branched off of `-->dev-feature-[featureName]` branch
+- *Only* branch available for personal development, must be branched off of `-->dev-feature-[featureName]` branch.
-- Merged into `-->dev-feature-[featureName]` after pull-request (code review)
+- Merged into `-->dev-feature-[featureName]` after pull-request.

 ## CI-test

-## Example-Data

 ## Reminders